Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **Question 57
 The data engineering team maintains a Delta Lake table of SCD Type 1.
-A junior data engineer noticed a folder named ë_change_dataí in the table directory, and wants to understand what this folder is used for.
+A junior data engineer noticed a folder named ‚Äò_change_data‚Äô in the table directory, and wants to understand what this folder is used for.
 Which of the following describes the purpose of this folder ?**

 &nbsp;&nbsp;&nbsp;&nbsp;CDF feature is enable on the table.
 The `_change_data` folder is the location where CDF data is stored.